The Efficacy and Safety of Pola-ZR-Glo in Older Treatment-naive Patients With LBCL

 Age18 Years

-▾Tap for detailsClick for full details — eligibility, all locations, contacts Study of APG-2575 in Patients With Relapsed/Refractory CLL/SLL
+▾Tap for detailsClick for full details — eligibility, all locations, contacts A Study of the Zanubrutinib Given in Combination With Bendamustine and Rituximab in (Elderly or TP53 Alterations or Chemotherapy Intolerance) Patients With Newly Diagnosed Mantle Cell Lymphoma

-RecruitingThe purpose of this study is to assess the efficacy and safety of APG-2575 single agent in patients with relapsed/refractory CLL/SLL.
+RecruitingThe purpose of this study is to evaluate the efficacy and safety of Zanubrutinib given in combination with bendamustine and rituximab in (elderly or TP53 alterations or chemotherapy intolerance) patients with newly diagnosed mantle cell lymphoma.

 PhasePhase 2